11 May 2017

 If you move into Surrey before 10 February 2017, let your original local authority know in writing and provide proof of your new address.
 Please also let our admissions team know.
 Once your original local authority is satisfied that you have moved we will liaise with them to take over your application.
 We will ask you to complete a Surrey application form; we will need this and evidence of your new address by 10 February 2017 to be able to consider your new address in the initial allocation of school places.

 If you move into Surrey after 10 February 2017, your application remains the responsibility of your original home local authority until 18 April 2017 (the national offer day) and your previous address will be used in the initial school place allocation.
-After that date your application becomes our responsibility and your new address will be used for waiting lists.
+Your application becomes our responsibility and your new address will be used for waiting lists on 18 April 2017 or the date you move if your move has not yet taken place.

 If your original home local authority uses a different date by which to accept a change of address, we agree with that local authority which of us should have responsibility for your application.